Maximilien II de Hénin, 5th Count of Bossu

-Maximilien II de Hénin, 5th Count of Bossu (1580-1625) was a noble lord.
+Maximilien II de Hénin, 5th Count of Bossu (1580–1625) was a noble lord.

 Family

 Maxillien was the son of Jacques de Hénin, Marquess of la Veere, brother of Maximilien de Hénin, 3rd Count of Bossu and Marie of Hanaert, Baronnes of Liedekercke.
 He became the brother-in-law of Íñigo de Borja and Luis de Velasco y Velasco, 2nd Count of Salazar.
 In 1605 he married Alexandrin-Françoise of Gavre, daughter of Charles of Gavre, count of Frezin.
 One of his descendants was Cardinal Thomas d'Alsace.

+His family had a chateau in what is modern-day Belgium, though the noble house is now extinct.